 In 2002 he was invited to join YDreams to manage the company’s Research and Development lab, where he would further explore is knowledge in the areas of user interface design and ubiquitous computing.
 During this time YDreams became one of the most notorious award-winning Portuguese tech companies, featured in Wired, CNBC and The Economist.
 He won several awards and has been an invited speaker in many universities, corporate events and media festivals.
 He has recently completed his PhD in Music Technology at IDMIL / McGill University.

 My research is related to the design of new Digital Music Instruments, particularly new architectures using embedded computing.

 I am responsible for the development of Prynth, a hardware and software framework using the Raspberry Pi single-board computer and Supercollider (for more information click the link below).

 - Lamontagne, V., Martinucci, M., Salter, C., Hattwick, I., Franco, I., Giordano, M., Egloff, D., Wanderley, M. (2015).
 The Ilinx Garment: Whole-body Tactile Experience in a Multisensorial Art Installation.
-Vancouver, Canada, 21st International Symposium on Electronic Art.
+In 21st International Symposium on Electronic Art.
+Vancouver, Canada.